psychopatz/eBuddyFramework/FrontEnd/server/README.md

 - Report issues or suggest features via the issue tracker.

 ## License
 CITChat is licensed under the MIT License.
-See the LICENSE file for more details.

 ---